IntellInfoTech/ELACS-Net/README.md

 # ELACS-Net
-This repository is the `pytorch` code for our ELACS-Net.
+This repository is the `PyTorch` code for our ELACS-Net.
 ## 1. Introduction ##
 **1) Datasets**